Oliver & Company

 The inciting incident occurs at 8 minutes when Fagin returns to the barge desperate because he owes money to the dangerous loan shark Sykes by midnight in three days, or "it's gonna be curtains!"
 This external threat disrupts the gang's world and sets the plot in motion..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Oliver actively chooses to stay with Jenny when he could escape back to the streets.
+This indicates the protagonist's commitment to Oliver actively chooses to stay with Jenny when he could escape back to the streets.
 He experiences his first real home—a warm bed, good food, love, and belonging with a family.
 This is his choice to enter the "uptown" world., moving from reaction to action.

 The Collapse moment at 54 minutes (74% through) represents the emotional nadir.
 Here, Jenny is kidnapped by Sykes and held captive in his warehouse with his vicious Dobermans.
 Oliver and the gang witness this but are powerless to stop it.
 The innocent child's life is now at stake—the "whiff of death" is literal.
-Fagin is devastated by what his desperation has caused., illustrates the protagonist at their lowest point.
+Fagin is devastated by what his desperation has caused., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 59 minutes initiates the final act resolution at 79% of the runtime.
 Fagin arrives with his scooter to help rescue Jenny, and Oliver realizes that his street family and his new family must work together.
 The synthesis: both worlds have value, and family isn't about wealth or species—it's about loyalty and love.
 They storm the warehouse together., demonstrating the transformation achieved throughout the journey.